 justify the need in the program description.

-If another family member asks to participate in the GST in place of the parent or guardian, the TVRC must obtain approval from the VR Manager.
+Another family member may participate in the GST in place of the parent or guardian.

 Budget

 The VR Manager must consider the anticipated costs associated with a GST and develop a proposed budget.
 Most of the proposed costs would be attributed to Pre-ETS.
 When necessary, the budget may contain supporting costs attributed to either Pre-ETS or Basic VR.
 The proposed budget on the GST template identifies which costs are attributed to Pre-ETS and Basic VR.